-The Sonos Amp is the multi-room audio specialists latest and greatest device for adding some smarts to your dumb speakers.
+The Sonos Amp is the multi-room audio specialist's latest and greatest gadget for adding some smarts to your dumb speakers.

 Sonos Amp: Design and installation